dukeofharen/httplaceholder/docs/CONFIG.md

 If this property is set to false, no detailed request logging will be written to the terminal anymore.
 Default: true.

-## Configuration file
+### Config JSON location

 If you just installed HttPlaceholder, a file called `_config.json` is available in the installation folder.
-If you rename this file to `config.json`, and you don't pass any comand line arguments to HttPlaceholder, the application will try to read and parse this file.
-The file uses the same configuration names as the names you use when passing the values on the command line.
-An example of a configuration file:
+This JSON file contains all possible configuration settings and a default value per setting.
+You can copy this file to any location on your PC.
+Don't put the config file in the installation folder, because these files will be overwritten when an update is installed.

 ```json
 {